 We suggest that you consult your insurance agent to make sure that your child’s equipment and personal belongings are covered while in transit or at camp.
 The camp is not responsible for such loss or damage by fire, theft, laundry, etc.

 I agree that any dispute concerning, relating, arising out of or referring to the subject matter of this contract shall be resolved exclusively by binding arbitration in Putnam Valley, NY, according to the then-existing commercial rules of the American Arbitration Association and the substantive laws of New York.
 The liability of Eden Village Camp shall be limited to the program fee.
 All claims by the undersigned will be extinguished if not brought within 180 days following the incident giving rise to such dispute.
+I waive any claims of liability, release, indemnify, and hold harmless any and all funders, grantors, and donors financially supporting Eden Village Camp.

 This is the entire agreement.
 There are no other terms or agreements that are not contained herein and no change to this agreement may be made.
 Acceptance and execution of agreement will be completed upon acknowledgment of receipt of your payment by Eden Village Camp.